 Thank you.

-Good choice.
-One other thing before we get to issues of the day.
-Sometime right before Reason I gather you were in the public opinion polling business or survey research business, and tell us just a little bit about that and also in the intervening years, there's an industry that's gone upside down in terms of its techniques, the difficulties of reaching and accurately discerning what the public's thinking.
-What do you got to say about that?
+So, good choice.
+One other thing before we get to the issues of the day: at some point, right before Reason, I gather you were in the public opinion polling business, or survey research.
+Tell us just a little bit about that.
+In the intervening years, that industry has really been turned upside down, in terms of its techniques and the difficulty of reaching people and accurately figuring out what the public is thinking.
+What do you have to say about that?

 Stephanie Slade (02:33):

-Yeah, it has changed so much.
-I've been out of that world now for about 10 years, and it was already a challenging task to try to capture the opinions of the public, but back in my day, you could still imagine calling somebody on a landline and expecting that they would answer the phone and that you could keep them on that phone for 22 minutes was considered an acceptable amount of time for a length of a survey that you would administer.
-And there was a more, at least at that point, response rates had already been coming down for years, but they were still maybe in the low double digits.
-None of that is true anymore.
-Nobody answers their landline phones.
-Many people don't have landline phones.
-People are very suspicious or skeptical of a call to their cell phone that they don't know where it came from, so they don't want to necessarily answer, and very few people want to stay on the phone with a stranger for 20 minutes or more.
+Yes, it has changed so much.
+I've been out of that world now for about 10 years, and it was already a challenging task to try to capture the opinions of the public.
+But back in my day, you could still imagine calling somebody on a landline and expecting that they would answer the phone, and that you could keep them on that phone for 22 minutes and it was considered an acceptable amount of time for a length of a survey that you would administer.

-And so the industry has had to really think hard about what do we do in the face of all these challenges?
-And I have not been in that world now, so I haven't actually been on the front lines of seeing how they've been trying to be creative in solving that problem.
-I know they've introduced all kinds of modeling and very statistically sophisticated techniques to try to say, okay, how can we and waiting to try to just make the responses they get makes sense and reflect reality.
-I think that I am not ready to write off the whole industry, and so you can't believe anything that you read or anything that they tell you, but I do counsel my colleagues at Reason, for example, when they're writing about poll results to bring a very healthy dose of skepticism to it,
+I think that I am not ready to write off the whole industry and say you can't believe anything that you read or anything that they tell you, but I do counsel my colleagues at Reason, for example, when they're writing about poll results to bring a very healthy dose of skepticism to it.

 Mitch Daniels (04:10):

-Skepticism being a very healthy instinct, whether we're talking about polling or our government and its operations.
-You've written some very interesting things about this.
-Even more recent phenomenon I would say, of the populist right sometimes said.
-To me, this rather rapid transformation, a really inversion of the parties Democrats now the party of the rich and the well-educated, Republicans much more the party of what we usually call the working class.
-To me it's the biggest transformation, maybe since the south changed sides some 50 years ago.
-What should we make of the So-called big government right and where did it come from and where would it take us?
+Skepticism is a very healthy instinct, whether we’re talking about polling or our government and its operations.
+You’ve written some very interesting things about what I’d call a more recent phenomenon: the populist Right.
+It’s sometimes said, and it seems to me, that we’ve seen a rather rapid transformation, really an inversion of the parties.
+Democrats are now the party of the rich and the well-educated, while Republicans are much more the party of what we usually call the working class.
+To me, it’s the biggest transformation, maybe since the South changed sides some 50 years ago.
+What should we make of the so-called big-government Right?
+Where did it come from, and where might it take us?

 Stephanie Slade (05:05):

-Yeah.
-Well, let me ask you about one.
-I would say maybe extreme is the term version of the phenomenon you just described.
-There are some folks and you've written about and interviewed who not only want to see a more active government to promote economic interests that they think have been threatened or damaged by unfettered markets, but also cultural norms and behaviors and conduct.
-You've quoted one person who said that we need government to enforce our order and orthodoxy.
-Is there anything remotely practical about that?
-Even if it were a good idea?
+Well, let me ask you about what I’d say is maybe an extreme version of the phenomenon you just described.
+There are some folks you've written about and interviewed who not only want a more active government to promote economic interests they think have been threatened or damaged by unfettered markets, but also to shape cultural norms, behaviors, and conduct.
+You’ve quoted one person who said, ‘We need the government to enforce our order and orthodoxy.’
+Is there anything remotely practical about that, even if it were a good idea?

 Mitch Daniels (08:58):

-It's ironic to hear people who once would've called themselves- might still call themselves- conservatives, making this a case, the argument that life is all about power, not about values, virtues, abstractions like freedom, just purely about power.
-That's always been in my experience, the argument of the left and now I think we're hearing it reciprocally from the other side.
+It's ironic to hear people who once would have called themselves, and might still call themselves Conservatives, making this case.
+The argument that life is all about power, not about values, virtues, abstractions like freedom, just purely about power.
+That's always been, in my experience, the argument of the Left, and now I think we're hearing it reciprocally from the other side.

 Stephanie Slade (09:25):

-In fairness, some folks in this camp who once identified as conservatives say, conservatism no longer meets the moment, so we actually need to abandon conservatism and be more revolutionary, counter-revolutionary.
-I have written in many ways, they're basically right wing progressives.
-If you think about what progressivism has always stood for, which is a belief in a strong central state that wields power in order to bring about, try to bring about the world that we want to see by force, that's okay with centralization, bureaucratization, standardization, passing laws, wielding power.
-This is very progressive and this is a thing that you are hearing from folks on the right.
-So rather than calling them conservatives, I call them right wing progressives,
+In fairness, some folks in this camp who once identified as Conservatives say conservatism no longer meets the moment.
+So we actually need to abandon conservatism and be more revolutionary, counter revolutionary.
+I have written, in many ways, they are basically Right-wing progressives.
+If you think about what progressivism has always stood for, which is a belief in a strong central state that wields power in order to try to bring about the world that we want to see by force, that's okay with centralization, bureaucratization, standardization, passing laws, wielding power, this is very progressive, and this is a thing that you are hearing from folks on the Right.
+So rather than calling them Conservatives, I call them Right-Wing Progressives.

 Mitch Daniels (10:06):

 Yes, exactly.
-Those of us who were raised to turn the cheek so to say can feel that this is asymmetrical combat for the reasons you just expressed.
-I think the further complication is that it's not simply the government because someone could argue, well, you just have to wrest control of the government and away from those who would misuse it or abuse it.
-But the problem now is it's not just the government, what Lenin would've called the commanding heights of the economy business.
-The media in particular seem arrayed on one side.
-They're not playing the role of either fortifying the middle or of being a neutral empire.
+Those of us who were raised to turn the other cheek, so to speak, can feel that this is asymmetrical combat, for the reasons you just described.
+I think the further complication is that it’s not simply the government.
+Someone could argue, ‘Well, you just have to wrest control of the government away from those who would misuse or abuse it.’
+But the problem now is that it’s not just the government it’s what Lenin would have called the commanding heights of the economy.
+Business, and the media in particular, seem arrayed on one side.
+They’re not playing the role of either fortifying the middle or acting as a neutral umpire.

 Stephanie Slade (12:53):